kawogi/luanti-rs/luanti-server/map-block-transmission.md

-# Transmission of world content to the player
+# Transmission of map blocks to the player

 This document aims to lay out a mechanism for deciding which world elements (map blocks) shall be